Ikko Mikke: Release

 The film was released on 13 March 2020.

 Soundtrack

-Soundtrack of the film was composed by Beat Minister whereas lyrics were penned by Satinder Sartaaj.
+Soundtrack of the film was composed by Beat Minister and sung and written by Satinder Sartaaj.

 Reception

 Gurnaaz Kaur of The Tribune gave two and half stars out of five and noted thy the chemistry between Sartaaj and Aditi was fresh and heart touching.
 She found the soul swapping between the couple as baffling.
 Praising the music and cinematography she termed the film as soul-stirring.